0xZDH/o365spray/README.md

   --validate-type {openid-config,getuserrealm}
                         Specify which validation module to use.
 Default: getuserrealm

-  --enum-type {activesync,onedrive}
+  --enum-type {office,activesync,onedrive}
                         Specify which enum module to use.
-Default: ActiveSync
+Default: Office

   --spray-type {activesync,autodiscover,msol,adfs}
                         Specify which spray module to use.
 Default: ActiveSync